+Conclusion: All companies have common understanding for this question.

+Proposal 8 – For approach 1, QoS split for each hop is performed by the network.

 In approach 2, only the Last Relay UE needs to be in RRC_CONNECTED.
 Since the Uu hop is managed by the network, it should be the network to determine the QoS split (i.e., the portion of the latency) associated with the Uu hop.